anilpras/StorePrivateCACertificatesInAppServicesLinux/README.md

    ```
 3. Set WEBSITE_LOAD_CERTIFICATES with value of * or the cert thumbprints.
 4. Add the /home/customStartupScript.sh in the startup command.
-5. If your script has any issues the process won't start.
+5. If your script has any issues the process won't start, so ensure your script is working and executable.